1975 World Figure Skating Championships

 The 1975 World Figure Skating Championships were held in Colorado Springs, Colorado, USA from March 4 to 8.
 At the event, sanctioned by the International Skating Union, medals were awarded in men's singles, ladies' singles, pair skating, and ice dancing.

-The ISU Representative was Jacques Favart of France and the ISU Technical Delegate was Hermann Schiechtl of West Germany.

 Men's compulsory figures were performed on March 4 at 8 am and ladies' figures took place the next day.
 The number of figures executed by each skater had been reduced from six to three.